firecmsco/firecms/README.md

 * `defaultSize` Default size of the rendered collection.

-* `size` Optional field used to group top level navigation entries under a navigation view.
-If you set this value in a subcollection it has no effect.

 * `group` Optional field used to group top level navigation entries under a navigation view.
 If you set this value in a subcollection it has no effect.